Family Law Attorneys Fee Request Based on Need & Ability to Pay

 California Code of Civil Procedure 128.7 allows a spouse to seek attorney’s fees against the other spouse’s lawyer when that lawyer files a motion or other document with the Court that is completely frivolous and without merit.
 Section 128.7 has specific provisions that limit its effect to the most egregious of cases and should not be used on every case where there is a disagreement between the lawyers on the issues.
 However, in divorce and family law cases where one spouse’s lawyer does file frivolous pleadings or motions, this section can act as a powerful deterrent.

 Do You Need Attorney’s Fees or Are You Facing An Attorney Fee Motion?

-Most family law attorneys do not properly utilize the Family Code sections that gives their client rights.
+Most family law attorneys do not properly utilize the Family Code sections that gives their clients rights.
 We have sat and watched attorney fee motions get granted or get denied because one of the attorneys did not do his or her job.
 Experience matters.
 If you need an attorney fee motion or are facing one, our Orange County family law attorneys can help you.
-Contact us today for a free consultation.
+Contact us today for an affordable consultation.